gostavee/iblank-wordpress-theme/README.md

 ### Installing

-Just add the theme folder in your WordPress themes directory.
+Download and add the theme folder in your WordPress themes directory.

 for example
 ```